Seaford, New York

-Seaford is a township in Nassau County, on the South Shore of Long Island, in New York, United States.
-The population was 15,294 at the 2010 census.
+Seaford is a census-designated place in the town of Hempstead, Nassau County, on the South Shore of Long Island, in New York, United States.
+The population was 15,251 at the 2020 census.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 2.6 sqmi, of which 2.6 sqmi is land and 0.38% is water.

 History

 The original settlers of Seaford were the Marsapeaques, a Native American Indian tribe.
 They called the area "Great Water Land."

 European settlement began with the arrival of Captain John Seaman, a native of Seaford, East Sussex, in England.
-After obtaining the patent for the area, Seaman oversaw the creation of Jerusalem South, the first European name given to the town which was to become Seaford.
+After obtaining the patent for the area, Seaman oversaw the creation of Jerusalem South, the first European name given to the community which was to become Seaford.
 It was also widely referred to as Seaman's Neck.